samschott/maestral/CONTRIBUTING.md

 prone to regressions.

-The current test suite uses a Dropbox access token provided by the environment variable `DROPBOX_TOKEN` to connect to a real account.
-The GitHub action which is running the tests will set this environment variable for you with a temporary access token that expires after 4 hours.
+The current test suite uses a Dropbox access token provided by the environment variable `DROPBOX_ACCESS_TOKEN` or a refresh token provided by `DROPBOX_REFRESH_TOKEN` to connect to a real account.
+The GitHub action which is running the tests will set the `DROPBOX_ACCESS_TOKEN` environment variable for you with a temporary access token that expires after 4 hours.
 Tests are run on `ubuntu-latest` and `macos-latest` in parallel on different accounts.